If you’ve been experimenting with ways to relieve ADHD naturally, this list of natural alternatives to ADHD meds may help!

 - short attention span

-If you also find yourself dealing with a hyperactive child, but don’t want to resort to ADHD meds, have hope; there are natural solutions that work!
+If you don’t want to resort to ADHD meds, have hope; there are natural solutions that work!

-And while I understand the frustration of dealing with a child’s unusual and troublesome behaviors, I always encourage parents to seek out natural solutions first, as conventional meds may have unintended consequences.
+And while a child’s unusual and troublesome behaviors can be frustrating, you can always try natural solutions first, as conventional meds may have unintended consequences.
 Let’s first look at some of today’s popular prescription options.

 What medications are used to treat ADHD?